How to avoid getting sick in India

 Over the span of almost three years in India, I had two food poisonings and they were, alas, both from posh restaurants.
 So, avoiding street food is not the ultimate solution.
 In my opinion, you can eat everything if you know the right places.

-I always recommend choosing homestays over the hotels to get a deeper insight into the destination you visit.
+I always recommend choosing homestays over hotels to get a deeper insight into the destination you visit.
 Local people always know the best samosa seller in the city and which foods are better to avoid during certain times.

 If you don’t have a possibility to stay with the locals, use one of the Indian smartphone apps to discover the best food places, get reviews and rankings.
 The reality is that India is becoming fast a digital economy and even “hole in the wall” places are now on sites such as Zomato and Swiggy.